 Centrality and Intermediacy

-While centrality focuses on the terminal being a point of origin and destination of traffic, intermediacy focuses on the terminal being a point of transit between different systems of circulation.
+While centrality focuses on the terminal being a point of origin and traffic destination, intermediacy focuses on the terminal being a transit point between different circulation systems.
 The concept of centrality is straightforward as the vicinity (hinterland) of the terminal is either the origin or the destination of the movement, which in turn is linked with the level of economic activity.
 The extent of this vicinity remains to be fully assessed, but a range of about 100 km appears suitable as it corresponds to a commuting or drayage range.
 Intermediacy, however, is a multifaceted concept that relates to several issues:

 • Range.
-This is more a conventional aspect of intermediacy that tends to be of lesser importance today.
-Due to technical limitations of the modes, such as the range of an aircraft or the need to refuel a coal-powered ship, intermediate locations were used as stages to overcome the range gap as two locations could not be reached in a single trip.
-Intermediate airports such as Anchorage, Alaska (transpacific flights) or Gander, Newfoundland (transatlantic flights), are good examples of locations that were used to overcome the technical limitations of aircraft before the introduction of long-range wide-body aircraft.
-Although range plays a more limited role for air passenger transportation it is still prevalent for air freight transportation as the range of freight aircraft is more limited due to heavier loads.
-Therefore, transpacific air cargo routes commonly involve a stop at Anchorage while Asia-Europe routes will have a stop at a Middle Eastern airport such as Dubai.
+A conventional aspect of intermediacy that tends to be less important today.
+Due to technical limitations of the modes, such as the range of an aircraft or the need to refuel a coal-powered ship, intermediate locations were used as stages to overcome the range gap, as two locations could not be reached in a single trip.
+Intermediate airports such as Anchorage, Alaska (transpacific flights) or Gander, Newfoundland (transatlantic flights) are good examples of locations that were used to overcome the technical limitations of aircraft before the introduction of long-range wide-body aircraft.
+Although range plays a more limited role for air passenger transportation, it is still prevalent for air freight transportation as the range of freight aircraft is more limited due to heavier loads.
+Therefore, transpacific air cargo routes commonly involve a stop at Anchorage, while Asia-Europe routes will stop at a Middle Eastern airport such as Dubai.
 To a lesser extent, intermediate locations are used for long-distance trucking since rest periods are required for drivers, but the required facilities are very basic.

 • Hub (Transcalar).
-A location is specifically used to serve as a connection between different scales of a transport system.
+A location is specifically used to connect between different scales of a transport system.
 Air transportation is a notable example of the emergence of hub-and-spoke network structures where the hub is an intermediate location between regional and international flights.
-Freight distribution, particularly cross-docking distribution centers, also relies on the usage of intermediate locations to service specific market segments often supplied by distant sources.
+Freight distribution, particularly cross-docking distribution centers, relies on intermediate locations to service specific market segments often supplied by distant sources.